unform/unform/README.md

 ## Why not Formik, Redux Form or another library?

 Formik/Redux Form has a really great syntax while it has a really poor support to uncontrolled components and deep nested data structures.
-With unform it's easy to create forms with complex relationships without loosing performance.
+With unform it's easy to create forms with complex relationships without losing performance.

 <!-- ADD GIF EXAMPLE -->